 Heat a non stick pancake griddle or crepe pan under medium heat.
 Rub the surface of the pan with a piece of absorbent paper covered with a teaspoon of coconut oil or butter

-Poor 2 tablespoons of batter per pancakes (not more) or it will be difficult to flip them without breaking especially if you use heavy fresh blueberries.
+Pour 2 tablespoons of batter per pancake (not more) or it will be difficult to flip them without breaking especially if you use heavy fresh blueberries.

 Cook gently, about 2-3 minutes or until you see bubbles forming on the surface and sides start to dry.
 Now flip on the other side and keep cooking for few more minutes until golden brown.